The Digital Curation Lab at the University of Salford currently offers a range of postgraduate opportunities for prospective students including:

 - MRes in Digital Curation – distance or residential options

-This is our Masters by Research programme, which essentially involves work on a research project over a period of 2 years (full-time) or 4 years (part-time)
+This is our Masters by Research programme, which essentially involves work on a research project over a period of 1 year (full-time) or 2 years (part-time)

 - PhD in Digital Curation